serain/serain.github.io/_posts/2020-01-04-pull-based-pipelines.md

 In the previous section I said "your CD tool now sits in your k8s cluster" but that's only partially true.
 If you only adopt Weaveworks' _flux_ and call it a day, you're still _pushing_ your Docker images to a container registry, probably using a CI/CD tool like Jenkins or CircleCI.

-In fact, that's what Weaveworks explicity say in their own (blog posts)[https://www.weave.works/blog/continuous-delivery-weave-flux/] which is a bit surprising; they're lauding the security benefits of their _pull-based_ k8s deployment approach while recommending their users _push_ images to a container registry, and from CircleCI nonetheless.
+In fact, that's what Weaveworks explicity say in their own [blog posts](https://www.weave.works/blog/continuous-delivery-weave-flux/) which is a bit surprising; they're lauding the security benefits of their _pull-based_ k8s deployment approach while recommending their users _push_ images to a container registry, and from CircleCI nonetheless.

 IMAGE OF WEAVEWORKS CIRCLECI PUSHING TO ECR

 So we've not really solved the problem at this point.
 If the CI/CD tool is compromised according to one of the scenarios we described above, attackers can push arbitrary images to the container registry.
-Given that _flux_ also (automates the deployment of new images by monitoring the container registry)[https://docs.fluxcd.io/en/1.17.0/introduction.html#automated-deployment-of-new-container-images], that's still a CI/CD path to production to be abused by attackers.
+Given that _flux_ also [automates the deployment of new images by monitoring the container registry](https://docs.fluxcd.io/en/1.17.0/introduction.html#automated-deployment-of-new-container-images), that's still a CI/CD path to production to be abused by attackers.

 ## Pull-based image builds